Overview of current projects.

 About the Cork Civil Landscape:

-This is an ongoing project that documents Civil Actions in Cork.
+This is completed project that documents Civil Actions in Cork. (see further references).

 About the ‘ Restricted Light’ project: